What to Wear to the Races

-Many courses also have a family day, which are generally less formal and include off-course entertainment and educational experiences for younger racegoers.
+Many courses also have a family day, which is generally less formal and includes off-course entertainment and educational experiences for younger racegoers.

 The only other meeting with a synonymous dress code is ‘Glorious Goodwood’.
 Even then, it does not extend far beyond men wearing Panama hats.
 The official dress code stipulates collar, tie and jacket for men in the most formal (Richmond) enclosure, but makes only recommendations besides.

 National Hunt Dress Code

 Cheltenham and Aintree’s meetings in the spring are the biggest in the British jumps calendar.
 There are no special requirements in terms of dress code, although the Friday of Aintree’s meeting is Ladies’ Day and it is a day when racegoers tend to make a particular effort to dress up.
 Befitting the feel of Liverpool as a city, the atmosphere is still more relaxed than at, say, Royal Ascot.

 To just about any midweek meeting, yes.
 The exception would be if you are in a private box or other hospitality.
 For weekend fixtures, please check your enclosure.
 If you are in the premier enclosure, there is a good chance that jeans will be at least discouraged and possibly forbidden.

 What do you wear to the races in winter?

 The most formal meetings do not take place in the depths of winter.
 Many choose to dress in a style befitting well-heeled countryside residents, the likes of tweed and flat caps, but this is a folk tradition rather than a formal requirement.